awsdocs/amazon-ec2-user-guide/doc_source/block-device-mapping-concepts.md

 Use the [create\-image](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-image.html) AWS CLI command to specify a block device mapping for an EBS\-backed AMI\.
 Use the [register\-image](https://docs.aws.amazon.com/cli/latest/reference/ec2/register-image.html) AWS CLI command to specify a block device mapping for an instance store\-backed AMI\.

-Specify the block device mapping using the following parameter:
+Specify the block device mapping using the \-\-block\-device\-mappings parameter\.
+Arguments encoded in JSON can be supplied either directly on the command line or by reference to a file:

 ```
 --block-device-mappings [mapping, ...]
+--block-device-mappings [file://mapping.json]
 ```

 To add an instance store volume, use the following mapping: